 The word arthroscopy comes from two Greek words, “arthro” (joint) and “skopein” (to look).
 The term literally means “to look within the joint.”

 In an arthroscopic examination, an orthopaedic surgeon makes a small incision in the patient’s skin and then inserts pencil-sized instruments or the Arthroscope) that contains a small lens and lighting system to magnify and illuminate the structures inside the joint.
 Light is transmitted through fiber optics to the end of the arthroscope that is inserted into the joint.

-Arthroscopy (also called arthroscopic surgery) is a minimally invasive surgical procedure in which an examination and sometimes treatment of damage of the interior of a joint is performed using an arthroscope, a type of endoscope that is inserted into the joint through a small incision.
+Arthroscopy (also called arthroscopic surgery or keyhole surgery) is a minimally invasive surgical procedure in which an examination and sometimes treatment of damage of the interior of a joint is performed using an arthroscope, a type of endoscope that is inserted into the joint through a small incision.

 Benefit of Arthroscopy